Athis97/user-management/README.md

 Authorization: Bearer {token}
 ```

-## Future Improvements

-- **Validation Enhancements**: More detailed validation and error handling.
-- **Search & Filtering**: Implement search and filtering options for users.
-- **Role-based Access Control**: Add more roles and permissions for API access.

----

 ### Contact

-For any questions or feedback, feel free to reach out via [email@example.com].
+For any questions or feedback, feel free to reach out via [trichyathis@gmail.com].